 - Some sites (e.g. ticket sales) block all traffic from AWS where our agents run, so they put agents on other hosts so they are not blocked.

-Customers on Enterprise plans can deploy their own WebPageTest agents.
-With a little extra work on our side we can make those agents selectable from within your SpeedCurve Settings, thus allowing you to schedule tests and collect results for an internal site.
+If you have an annual plan worth more than $12,000, or pay a one off setup fee of $2,000, you can deploy your own WebPageTest agents and we will make those agents selectable from within your SpeedCurve Settings, thus allowing you to schedule tests and collect results for an internal site.

 Setting up a private agent usually takes 4-6 hours.
-If you're wanting to run one in your Amazon AWS VPC there are AMIs available and you can get one up and running in 30min.
+If you want to run one in your Amazon AWS VPC, there are AMIs available and you can get one up and running in around 30min.